drunksonly/announcements/README.md

 __This is the official announcement page for Drunks Only.__

-__The regular meeting of Drunks Only is hereby cancelled until further notice.__  This is due to the Linda Vista Recreation Center and associated park areas closing as a result of the COVID-19 virus.
+__The regular noon meeting of Drunks Only is hereby cancelled until further notice.__  This is due to the Linda Vista Recreation Center and associated park areas closing as a result of the COVID-19 virus.

 The Linda Vista Recreation Center will remain closed until __Monday, April 6th, at minimum.__